 '''

-spanning-tree port-priority priority no spanning-tree port-priority
+spanning-tree port-priority priority no spanning-tree port-priority priority

 '''

+'''

 priority - The priority for a port.
 (Range: 0-240, in steps of 16)

+'''

 - This command defines the priority for the use of a port in the Spanning Tree Algorithm.
-If the path cost for all ports on a switch are the same, the port with the highest priority (that is, lowest value) will be configured as an active link in the spanning tree. - Where more than one port is assigned the highest priority, the port with the lowest numeric identifier will be enabled.
+If the path cost for all ports on a switch are the same, the port with the highest priority (that is, lowest value) will be configured as an active link in the spanning tree. - Where more than one port is assigned the highest priority, the port with lowest numeric identifier will be enabled.

 '''

 Console(config)#interface ethernet 1/5

-Console(config-if)#spanning-tree port-priority 128
+Console(config-if)#spanning-tree port-priority 0

-Console(config-if)#

 '''

-spanning-tree cost (4-143)
+spanning-tree cost (4-180)